cyberiapilled/cyberiapilled.github.io/docs/october19171932documents.md

 1919/1920: [Letters to the IIIrd International](https://www.marxists.org/archive/bordiga/works/1920/letters.htm) - PSI
 1920: [Towards the Establishment of Workers’ Councils in Italy](https://www.marxists.org/archive/bordiga/works/1920/workers-councils.htm) - PSI
 1920: [Seize Power or Seize the Factory?](https://www.marxists.org/archive/bordiga/works/1920/seize-power.htm) - PSI
-# The NEP, Economic Restoration, the End of the Civil War, & the Formation of the USSR, 1921-1922:
+# The NEP, Economic Restoration, the End of the Civil War, the Formation of the USSR, the Death of Lenin, Socialism in One Country, the Hamburg Uprising in Germany, & the Emergence of the Left & Right Oppositions, 1921-1925:
 1921: [Tenth Congress of the Bolsheviks](https://www.marxists.org/archive/lenin/works/1921/10thcong/index.htm) - Lenin
 1921: [The Tax in Kind](https://www.marxists.org/archive/lenin/works/1921/apr/21.htm) - Lenin
 1922: [The Economic Structure of Soviet Russia](https://www.marxists.org/archive/bukharin/works/1922/03/econstruct.html) - Bukharin